2022 Perlis state election: Electoral candidates

-The official list of candidates will be publish on 5 November 2022 by Election Commission (SPR).
+The official list of candidates was published on 5 November 2022 by Election Commission (SPR).

 Results

 By parliamentary constituency

 Perikatan Nasional won all of 3 parliamentary constituency.

 Seats that changed allegiance

 Aftermath

 Mohd Shukri Ramli from PAS was sworn in as the new Menteri Besar on 22 November 2022, while the 6 state EXCO members were sworn in on 25 November 2022.
 Gan Ay Ling, the sole opposition member of the Assembly, was made the Opposition Leader.